0davidog/CI_PP5_VideoDrome/README.md

 As this is an accedemic porfolio project there is only one interation in which this project will be developed and tested.
 That being the project start date to it's hand-in date by which all its must-have deliverables are to be achieved.

 ## UX

 ### Project Goal

+The project goal is a site that allows for the browsing and purchase of physical media items in the form of DVD, Blu-ray and 4k Ultra HD disks.

 ### Target Audience

+The target audience will be enthusiasts of genre and cult cinema, physical media collectors.
+Due to the content of many of these films the largest target audience would likely be 15 and up in keeping with film certification laws.
+An older audience would be more likely to be shopping for physical media due to a sense of nostalgia and not having been raised with streaming services and digital media purchases.

 ### Wireframes

 Wireframes were created using Balsamiq to design the general look of the sites main features.